SuperManfred/mn-docusaurus/blog/2021-04-05-react-component-libraries.md

 tags: [react, design, ui, prototyping]
 ---

 Whenever I'm about to start a new project, one of the first things I think about is what the UI will look and feel like.
+As much as I'd love to create a beautiful new _unique_ design for each new project, that would not be the best use of my time...<!-- truncate -->

-As much as I'd love to create a beautiful new _unique_ design for each new project, that would not be the best use of my time.
-Its better to get a decent looking prototype up and running ASAP.
+The best thing for me is to get a decent looking prototype up and running ASAP.
 So the immediate objective is to select and adopt an existing [design system] (https://designsystemsrepo.com/design-systems) specification.

 Since I usually work with React, I'm looking to choose from React Component Libraries.
 These libraries are constantly being updated and improved, forked, or depreicated.
 I've noticed I go through a similar process each time: I end up googling all these UI librarys, re-exploring them, and re-evaluating how attractive they are.
 I'm looking for what's changed in the latest releases, and how ready each one is to help me make my app functional and beautiful - in the least amount of time.